mendix/database-connector/README.md

 However, it is used for INSERT, UPDATE, DELETE, STORED PROCEDURE or DDL statements.

 # Dependencies
-* HikariCP-2.4.6.jar
+* [HikariCP](http://brettwooldridge.github.io/HikariCP/), a high-performance JDBC connection pool.

 # Installation
 ### Prerequisities
 * A database **URL** address that points to your database.
 * The **username** for logging into the database, relative to the database URL address.
 * The **password** for logging into the database, relative to the database URL address.
 * The JDBC driver jars, for the databases you want to connect to, must be placed inside the userlib directory of your Mendix application.
 So if you want to connect to Amazon RDS PostgreSQL database (For e.g. *jdbc:postgresql://xyz-rds-instance.ccnapcvoeosh.eu-west-1.rds.amazonaws.com:5432/postgres*), you need to place PostgreSQL Jdbc driver jar inside the userlib folder.

-### Extra Prerequisities for Execute query action
+### Only for the Execute query action
+* An entity in the domain model, to be used for the results of the executed query.
 Let's say that you want to execute a query like `select name, number from stock`.
 This query has two columns of type String and Integer respectively.
 In order to use the Execute query action, you have to add an entity in the domain model that has the same attributes as the columns in the query.
-This new entity should inherit from the Row entity which already exists in the domain model of Database connector module.

 ## Installation
 Import the module **Database connector** in your project (from the Mendix AppStore or by downloading and exporting the module from this project)